missionpinball/mpf-docs/displays/widget/color_dmd/index.rst

 ~~~~~

 This is the radius of the "glow" of the pixels (when using ``dot_filter: true``).
 This
 is expressed as a decimal relative to the size of the pixels.
-The deault is ``0.1``
+The default is ``0.1``
 which means there's a 10% glow radius.

 This will be in addition to the ``pixel_size:``, so the defaults...